Creative Writing Classes

 How Much Does It Cost?

-The class is €80 per four weeks, which can be paid in advance, via IBAN, Revolut or Zelle.
-You can join the class for as long as you like, four weeks is the minimum commitment.
+The class is €80 per four weeks, paid in advance, via IBAN, Revolut or Zelle.
+(Stripe payment link coming soon.)

 How do I sign up?